kadmind [-x db_args] [-r realm] [-m] [-nofork] [-proponly] [-port port-number] [-P pid_file] [-p kdb5_util_path] [-K kprop_path] [-F dump_file]

 After the server begins running, it puts itself in the background and disassociates itself from its controlling terminal.

 kadmind can be configured for incremental database propagation.
 Incremental propagation allows slave KDC servers to receive principal and policy updates incrementally instead of receiving full dumps of the database.
 This facility can be enabled in the kdc.conf file with the iprop_enable option.
-Incremental propagation requires the principal kiprop/MASTER\@REALM (where MASTER is the master KDC’s canonical host name, and REALM the realm name) to be registered in the database.
+Incremental propagation requires the principal kiprop/MASTER\@REALM (where MASTER is the master KDC’s canonical host name, and REALM the realm name).
+In release 1.13, this principal is automatically created and registered into the datebase.

 - -r realm